Portugal's Nationality Law Changes 2026: What Investors Need to Know

 • There is no obligation to live in Portugal – no tax implications

-• Under the new proposed framework, investors could then apply for citizenship 5 years after obtaining permanent residency, still without a physical residence requirement.
+• Under the new framework, investors can apply for citizenship after obtaining permanent residency, still without a physical residence requirement.

 Portugal’s Golden Visa: Still Europe’s Most Flexible Route

-Even when viewed through the lens of these likely changes, Portugal continues to offer one of the most compelling Golden Visa programmes globally.
+Even when viewed through the lens of these confirmed changes, Portugal continues to offer one of the most compelling Golden Visa programs globally.

 Why Portugal’s Golden Visa Still Leads the Market